 In any given term, students at the Lake Campus can register for Dayton Campus classes and vice-versa.
 When you start taking all, or the majority, of your classes on the Dayton Campus, you will want to:

 - Apply for readmission, if you are graduating with a degree from the Lake Campus.
-(You do not need to pay the application fee a second time!)
 If you are transitioning as an active student without a degree, you do not need a new application.

-- Speak to a Dayton advisor in the college of your major or the Transfer Student Resource Center to ensure we update your information in the system.
+- Speak to a Dayton advisor in the college of your major or the Transfer and Nontraditional Student Center to ensure we update your information in the system.
 Having the correct campus and program designations prevents advising and registration glitches.

 - Register through WINGS Express just as you have done before.